ClintonWeeYuan/obsidian-personal/Notes/Knowledge/Books/Digital Empire.md

 - Lithium (an important component in batteries) are mostly found in Asia.
 - Europe aims to increase their market share of these vital digital ingredients by 2030.
 - Europe also aims to decrease their reliance on American tech giants like Google and Facebook.

+Friction between Member States
+- Despite the EU's strict stance on tech regulation, enforcement and implementation of those rules differ across member state lines.
+- Member states have different opinions as to the right balance between competing rights/interests.
+	- E.g. France is more lenient when it comes to data privacy, and allows security agencies to override this right in the name of "national security".
+This could be due to recent history, where France suffered multiple terrorist attacks.
+- Despite this friction, the author argues that this ultimately results in a more well rounded EU rights regime, as member states have to make compromises on their policy objectives, in order to accommodate differing views.
+	- I don't necessarily agree.
+It seems to water down EU regulation, as different states will creatively interpret (or downright ignore) certain rules.
+And if a rule is made that accommodates everyone's opinion, it is likely to be a rule that doesn't do much.

+### Chapter 4: Vertical Battles

+Companies that operate across different digital regimes have the arduous task of accommodating the conflicting/incompatible regulations in these regimes.
+- Apple compromised on its free speech and intellectual property rules to be given access to Chinese markets.
+- Google, in 2006, created a search engine that was allowed in China (due to it succumbing to censorship rules imposed by the CCP), but later found this untenable.
+Project Dragonfly (a later project) which was supposed to be a search engine compatible in China was also terminated in 2019 due to backlash from employees/customers of Google.